appsmithorg/appsmith-docs/README.md

 * Investing weeks building it from scratch and fighting with HTML/CSS
 * Getting started with an admin panel and invest even more time customizing it

-Appsmith bridges the gap between [getting started](getting-started/) super quickly and making customizations super easy!
-The best part?
+Appsmith bridges the gap between [getting started] super quickly and making customizations super easy!

-### _No HTML / CSS!_

 ## How fast is it?